Beyond Burgers: AI Food Styling for Diets and Cuisines

 Stacking diets and cuisines without chaos

 The power move is stacking presets.
 A gluten-free Mexican taco should inherit rules from both “Gluten-free” and “Mexican street” packs.
-In practice, that means:
+In practice, this means:

-• The AI can adjust lighting, surface, and props within your brand environment.
+- The AI adjusts lighting, surface, and props within your brand environment.

-• It cannot add flour tortillas, breaded proteins, or Tex-Mex cheese mountains if those break either preset.
+- It won’t add flour tortillas, breaded proteins, or Tex-Mex cheese mountains if those break either preset.

-Run small A/B tests by swapping only the visuals for 1-2 dishes on a single marketplace and watching click-through and add-to-cart over a week.
-This is a low-risk way to tune your presets before rolling them across every SKU and store.
+Run small A/B tests.
+Swap only the visuals for 1-2 dishes on a single marketplace.
+Watch click-through and add-to-cart over a week.
+This is a low-risk way to tune your presets.
+Then roll them out across every SKU and store.

 Pick one hero dish, run it through this workflow, and compare performance of the new visuals on one channel over the next week.